Congressional Union for Woman Suffrage: National Woman's Party

 The Congressional Union created the National Woman's Party at a meeting in Chicago in 1916.
 The party included members of the Congressional Union, and Alice Paul was in charge.
 A Campaign Committee was formed within the party with Anne Martin serving as chairman.
 In 1917, the two organizations officially joined to form the National Woman's Party (NWP) and elected Alice Paul as their chairman.
 After the ratification of the 19th Amendment, the National Woman's Party launched a long campaign to secure the passage of the Equal Rights Amendment.

 Congressional Union for the Equal Rights Amendment

 In 1981, a group of women including Mary Ann Beall and notable feminist Sonia Johnson formed an organization they called Congressional Union in New York City to continue to struggle for the ERA.
-The women were inspired by the suffragists as Johnson noted in her book, Going Our of Our Minds: The Metaphysics of Liberation, "...we called ourselves the Congressional Union, taking the name and philosophy from the women's suffrage group created in 1914 by Alice Paul and Lucy Burns..."
+The women were inspired by the suffragists as Johnson noted in her book, Going Out of Our Minds: The Metaphysics of Liberation, "...we called ourselves the Congressional Union, taking the name and philosophy from the women's suffrage group created in 1914 by Alice Paul and Lucy Burns..."
 At the end of June in 1982, the Congressional Union organized a "ritual of mourning" as well as a "celebration of rebirth" for the ERA at the National Archives.

-This organization later splitered off and a group of women including Johnson formed a new feminist organization known as A Group of Women."
+This organization later splintered off and a group of women including Johnson formed a new feminist organization known as A Group of Women."